ros2/design/articles/ros2_security_contexts.md

 ### Context path orthogonal to namespace

-An alternative to reusing namespaces to hint the context path could be to completely disassociate the two entirely, treating the context path as it's own unique identifier.
+An alternative to reusing namespaces to hint the enclave path could be to completely disassociate the two entirely, treating the enclave path as it's own unique identifier.
 Having to book keep both identifier spaces simultaneously may introduce too many degrees of freedom that a human could groc or easily introspect via tooling.
 However, doing so would still be possible given such namespacing conventions are bypassable in roslaunch and not implemented directly in RCL.

-#### `<push_ros_namespace namespace="..." context="foo"/>`
+#### `<push_ros_namespace namespace="..." enclave="foo"/>`

-One such approach could be done by adding a `context` attribute to `push_ros_namespace` element.
+One such approach could be done by adding a `enclave` attribute to `push_ros_namespace` element.
-This also keeps the pushing of contexts close/readable to pushing of namespaces.
+This also keeps the pushing of enclaves close/readable to pushing of namespaces.

-#### `<push_ros_context context="foo"/>`
+#### `<push_ros_enclave enclave="foo"/>`

-Another alternative approach could be to add an entirely new `push_ros_context` element.
+Another alternative approach could be to add an entirely new `push_ros_enclave` element.
-This could ensure the pushing of context path independent/flexable from namespaces.
+This could ensure the pushing of enclave path independent/flexable from namespaces.

 ## Concerns

 ### Multiple namespaces per context

-For circumstances where users may compose multiple nodes of dissimilar namespaces into a single context, the user must still subsequently specify a common context path that is applicable for all nodes composed.
+For circumstances where users may compose multiple nodes of dissimilar namespaces into a single context, the user must still subsequently specify a common enclave path that is applicable for all nodes composed.
-For circumstances where the context path is orthogonal to node namespace, the use of fully qualifying all relevant context paths could be tedious, but could perhaps could still be parametrized via the use of `<var/>`, and `<arg/>` substitution and expansion.
+For circumstances where the enclave path is orthogonal to node namespace, the use of fully qualifying all relevant enclave paths could be tedious, but could perhaps could still be parametrized via the use of `<var/>`, and `<arg/>` substitution and expansion.

 ### Modeling permissions of nodes in a process v.s. permission of the middleware ``Participant``